hardmaru/WorldModelsExperiments/README.md

 Please see [blog post](http://blog.otoro.net//2018/06/09/world-models-experiments/) for step-by-step instructions.

+# Note regarding OpenAI Gym Version

+Please note the library versions in the blog post.
+In particular, the experiments work on gym 0.9.x and does NOT work on gym 0.10.x.
+You can install the older version of gym using the command `pip install gym==0.9.4`, `pip install numpy==1.13.3` etc.

 # Citation

 If you find this project useful in an academic setting, please cite: